 You can take out an unsecured personal loan for pretty much any purpose, given you have a high enough credit score.
 However, because these loans don’t have any kind of collateral involved, they generally come at higher interest rates than other options.

 A credit card with a high enough limit to allow you to make a substantial down payment and regular monthly payments is another option, but we don’t recommend this approach.
-Revolving credit card debt comes at a high cost with interest rates frequently reaching over 20% APR.
+Revolving credit card debt comes at a high cost, with interest rates frequently reaching over 20% APR.
 That means you’ll be paying a whole lot more for your boat than the figure you see on the price tag!

-Where Can You Get a Boat Loan?
+Where to Get a Boat Loan

-- Peer-to-peer lenders, like Prosper and Lending Club, can help you secure a loan directly from a private individual.
+- Peer-to-peer lenders, like Prosper and Lending Club, can help you secure a personal loan directly from a private individual.
 This might help you find a better deal than you would at a traditional financial institution.

 Have a Down Payment

 You should also know that just about any boat loan will require a substantial down payment.
-So, you’ll need to come up with about 10-25% of the boat’s total cost out of pocket in order to initiate the sale.
+So, you’ll need to come up with about 10-25% of the boat’s total cost out of pocket to initiate the sale.

 Make Sure Your Credit Is in Good Shape